One of the mysteries of the English language finally explained.

 - ‘They are the type of laws that supported slavery, bringing about the creation of an Uncle Tom's Cabin, and the type of laws that sustained a Jim Crow era of segregation.’

-2An implement for straightening iron bars or bending rails by screw pressure.
+2An implement for straightening steel bars or bending rails by screw pressure.

 Mid 19th century: the name of a black character in a 19th-century plantation song.